arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 In a young pediatric population, age is bounded at 0 because you can't have any negative ages and a distribution of infant ages will get cutoff at that lower bound.
 But if you're studying adults, then age might be functionally unbounded in your dataset.

+### Categorical Outcomes

+The question of whether a patient has sepsis is, statistically, a different sort of question than the question of what a patient's heart rate is.
+The patient either does or does not have sepsis, the outcome is **categorical**.

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

 For an excellent review of continuous vs. categorical variables, see the [Khan Academy video on discrete and continuous random variables](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-discrete/v/discrete-and-continuous-random-variables).

 </div>

+## Link Functions

 We can coerce problematic outcome variables into nice, continuous ones so that we can still model them with a line.
 The strategy for transforming your outcome depends on what its distribution is like to begin with --- if it's binary (or bounded at 0 and 1), then you'll need a different transformation than if it's count data, for example.